The ultimate guide to pricing your accounting services choose between Fixed and Value-based approaches

 Before setting prices for accounting services, it is important to have a detailed conversation with the client.
 This helps to understand their financial and business needs.
 It is essential to see things from their perspective as small business owners and find solutions that fit their requirements.

-Important note: Ask open-ended questions and avoid making assumptions.
+Ask open-ended questions and avoid making assumptions.
 Every business owner has different challenges.
 Some may dislike managing accounts payable, while others might struggle with accounts receivable or reconciling bank statements.
-Identify their specific pain points to provide the best help.
-If a client dislikes accounts payable and this service is not offered, refer them to someone who does.
+Identifying their specific pain points helps provide the best support.

 Step 2 – Define your scope